unrealwork/axibase-collector/jobs/jmx.md

 The JMX job in Axibase Collector provides a way to collect MBean attribute values from remote Java applications and store these values in Axibase Time Series Database.
 All MBean attributes can be stored as properties and attributes with numeric datatype can be stored as time series.

-The JMX job can have one or multiple configurations each describing connection parameters and MBean queries.
+The JMX job can have one or multiple JMX configurations each describing connection parameters and MBean queries.
 It is common for configurations in a given job to connect to the same Java application.

-### JMX Configuration
+## JMX Configuration

 #### Connection Parameters